founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

    wardend q warden key-requests --keychain-id $KEYCHAIN_ID
    ```

-   Your key request ID will be returned in the `id` field of the output"
+   Your key request ID will be returned in the `id` field of the output:

    ```
    id=1